skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 Create a folder named 'SSELODGen_Output' in the root directory of the drive where you have installed Skyrim, i.e. H:\SSELODGen_Output\.

-Manually install SSE-Terrain-Extend.esm in Mod Organizer 2, but do not activate.

 Add xLODGenx64.exe as an executable in Mod Organizer 2.
 Add the following to the arguments field: